postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 SELECT pg_tde_is_encrypted('schema.table_name');
 ```

-This can additoonally be used the verify that indexes and sequences are encrypted.
+This can additionally be used the verify that indexes and sequences are encrypted.

 ### pg_tde_principal_key_info